This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 - Rake and Roll: Lightly rake the area to mix the seed with the top layer of soil.
 Then, use a lawn roller or simply walk over the area to press the seed into the soil.
 This step helps ensure good seed-to-soil contact, which is key for germination.

-- Water Wisely: Water lightly but consistently.
-You want the top inch of soil to stay moist but not soaked.
-Typically, this means watering once or twice a day until the seeds sprout, then gradually reducing as the grass establishes.
+- Plan a Watering Schedule: Water lightly but consistently.
+Deep watering isn't as important as keeping the top inch of soil moist (not soaked).
+Water once or twice a day until the seeds sprout, then gradually reduce watering time as the germination process takes hold.

-- Cover with a Thin Layer: For better protection and moisture retention, consider lightly covering the seed with straw or a thin layer of compost.
+- Cover with a Thin Layer: For better protection and moisture retention, cover the seed with straw or a thin layer of compost.
 This step helps keep birds away and prevents the seed from washing away in heavy rain.

 Does the feeding schedule vary based on where I’m located?